 How to claim Council Tax Reduction

-Council Tax Reduction is worked out based on your income, when it is awarded it is paid directly to your Council Tax account.
+Council Tax Reduction is worked out based on your income.
+If you are eligible for it, it is paid directly to your Council Tax account.
+You may be entitled to Council Tax Reduction if your household is on a low income or in receipt of benefits.

 You cannot claim Council Tax Reduction if: